-Candidates must have a bachelor's degree obtained from the University of Virginia or the University of Virginia's College at Wise in 2016 or 2017, the ability and willingness to relocate to various locations across the Commonwealth, the ability and willingness to work hours that coincide with a typical school day, including some night and weekend hours.
+Candidates must have a bachelor's degree obtained in 2018, 2017, or 2016.
+Preference will be given to graduates from the University of Virginia and the University of Virginia's College at Wise.
+Also required is the ability and willingness to relocate to various locations across the Commonwealth, the ability and willingness to work hours that coincide with a typical school day, including some night and weekend hours.

 To apply online, visit http://jobs.virginia.edu; complete a candidate profile and attach a cover letter, CV and contact information for 3 references.